stefanprodan/stefanprodan/_posts/2016-09-05-nginx-reverse-proxy-aspnetcore-docker-swarm.markdown

 docker service create --name nginx --mode=global --network appx-net --publish 80:80 nginx-img
 ```

-Note that the NGINX service is created with the `global` flag, so Docker Swarm can distribute one copy of nginx container to every node of a cluster.
+Note that the NGINX service is created with the `global` flag, so Docker Swarm can distribute one copy of the NGINX container to every node in the cluster.

 In order to access the appx cluster, you need to map the ***appx.local*** domain to localhost.
-Open the Windows ***hosts*** file and add this entry:
+Open the Windows ***hosts*** file and add these entries:

 ```
 127.0.0.1 appx.local
 127.0.0.1 www.appx.local
 ```

-Flush the DNS cache and then you'll be able to access ***appx.local*** from your browser.
+Flush the DNS cache and then you’ll be able to access appx.local from your browser.
 On each request, NGNIX forwards the HTTP call to one of the app instances.
-Docker Swarm built-in load balancer will evenly distribute the requests between the three service instances.
-You can scale up or down the appx cluster as you wish.
+Docker Swarm's built-in load balancer will evenly distribute the requests between the three service instances.
+You can scale the appx cluster up or down as you wish.

 You can use the NGNIX service to act as reverse proxy for any number of apps running on your Docker Swarm.
-For each app that you want to expose on the Internet, add a new `server` entry to the nginx.conf and map the domain name and service name like we did with appx.
+For each app that you want to expose on the Internet, add a new `server` entry to the nginx.conf and map the domain name and service name like you did with appx.

 A working example of this configuration for multiple services is available on GitHub at [stefanprodan/aspnetcore-dockerswarm](https://github.com/stefanprodan/aspnetcore-dockerswarm).

-NGINX is powering half of the world’s busiest sites and it's proven to be a very efficient and lightweight web server.
+NGINX powers half of the world’s busiest sites and has proven itself to be a very efficient and lightweight web server.
 If you are going to run ASP.NET Core applications in production, you should consider using NGINX as the internet-facing server.